-- a) September (Period 6) has seen further increases in purchase of care expenditure but at a significantly lower level than the increases in August.
-This mainly relates to residential care for older people and residential and supported living for people with learning disabilities.
-In relation to supported living, seven of the seventeen new packages relate to planned transitions from Children's Services.
-As reported to committee in October, deep dive review of cases leading to residential care for older people, highlighted that this was the most appropriate placement and alternatives were not suitable.
-Additional reviews are continuing to ensure that residential placements are reasonable and understood fully.
+- a) August (Period 5) has seen increases in purchase of care expenditure.
+This mainly relates to residential and nursing care for older people and particularly relates to people who leave hospital.
 Initiatives such as accommodation based reablement are being implemented, which will provide more options for care provision post hospital discharge and reduce the likelihood of people requiring long term residential care.
 However, there is a risk that pressures within the health service and the need to reduce delays in transfer of care, particularly from acute hospitals, will lead to additional costs within adult social care - b) Permanent admissions to residential care those without a planned end date have been consistently reducing for the last three years in both 18-64 and 65+ age groups, and reductions had accelerated in the first half of the last financial year in response to the provisions put in place through Promoting Independence.
 However, these reductions have slowed significantly over the last nine months.
 Last year the number of permanent admissions to residential and nursing care for people aged 65+ per 100,000 populations was 611.9.
 As at June 2017 the rolling 12 months admissions has remained fairly static at 611.4.
 For people aged 18-64, 21 people per 100,000 population were admitted into permanent residential care in 2015-16.
 The rate of admissions reduced to 18.3 in 2016-17, but as at June 2017 the rolling 12 months admissions has increased to 19.7.
 The target for this year is 16.6.
-However, whilst total numbers have reduced over the previous two years, those that do go into residential care tend to be people with higher levels of need that require longer lengths of stay and more expensive care packages, meaning that spend has not reduced proportionally - c) The forecast expenditure for purchase of care, excluding care and assessment is £9.152m more than the 2016/17 outturn, this is mainly due to the higher cost of care.

-The forecast reflects some readjustment for savings that are high risk of nondelivery d) Overall there is a reduction of £0.765m in forecast income in 2017/18 compared to 2016/17 outturn.
-However, 2016-17 included some one-off income items accounted for against purchase of care income, for example £5.155m in relation to Cost of Care and National Living Wage and £5m to protect social care following reductions in the Better Care Fund.
-The actual service user income has therefore increased significantly in 2017/18
+However, whilst total numbers have reduced over the previous two years, those that do go into residential care tend to be people with higher levels of need that require longer lengths of stay and more expensive care packages, meaning that spend has not reduced proportionally - c) The forecast expenditure for purchase of care, excluding care and assessment is £7.998m more than the 2016/17 outturn, this is mainly due to the higher cost of care.
+The forecast reflects some readjustment for savings that are high risk of nondelivery - d) Overall there is a reduction of £1.812m in forecast income in 2017/18 compared to 2016/17 outturn.
+However, the 2016-17 included some one-off income items accounted for against purchase of care income, for example £5.155m in relation to Cost of Care and National Living Wage and £5m to protect social care following